How Kushner could play the Nixon card

 To do so, President-elect Nixon relied on his friend Robert Ellsworth and also Henry Kissinger to form contacts with Soviet Ambassador Anatoly Dobrynin and KGB intelligence officers.
 Nixon even said in his inaugural address that "our lines of communication will be open" to signal how serious he, an ardent Cold Warrior, was about pursuing a new path.

 The reason that this comparison would be so attractive for Trump's administration to use is that the Nixon back channel produced huge results.
-At a moment of great tensions between the two nuclear-armed super powers, Kissinger, who would become Nixon's national security adviser, would use this secret channel after Nixon officially became President to conduct conversations that culminated in the historic SALT 1 nuclear arms agreement, a landmark moment in the policy of détente and the eventual end of the Cold War.
+At a moment of great tensions between the two nuclear-armed super powers, Kissinger, who would become Nixon's national security adviser, would use this secret channel after Nixon officially became President to conduct conversations that culminated in the historic SALT I nuclear arms agreement, a landmark moment in the policy of détente and the eventual end of the Cold War.

 But there is another, less favorable Nixon comparison to what Kushner allegedly did.
 That is the Chennault Affair.
 In the middle of the presidential campaign against Vice President Hubert Humphrey, Anna Chennault, a Republican fundraiser, spoke with the South Vietnamese ambassador.
 In one conversation, Chennault suggested that the South Vietnamese should abandon the talks taking place with the Johnson administration so that they could obtain a better deal under Richard Nixon, should he be elected.